 Today, business crowdlending is represented by 20 platforms in the P2P Market Data overview.
 Measured on total funding volume, Funding Circle UK is the highest-ranking platform, followed by Funding Circle US and Maneo.

 If you want to get started as an investor, it is possible to get an investor cashback or sign up bonus at three business crowdlending platforms.
-These are listed below:
+These are listed below.
+However, what the best platform for you to invest on is depends on parameters that might differ from person to person.
+Therefore, if you are interested in getting started as an investor in P2P business lending, please visit this practical guide on how to choose the right peer-to-peer lending platform for you.

 October is a French p2p platform that was started in 2014 under the name Lendix.
 Today, it is operating from offices in France, Spain, Italy and the Netherlands working to simply and democratize funding to SMEs at a European scale.
 To get a €20 sign-up bonus from October, you just have to deposit €500 to your account after using this link to register at October.
 There is no expiration date on the bonus.